kubernetes/kube-state-metrics/docs/README.md

 kube_pod_status_ready * on (namespace, pod) group_left(label_release)  kube_pod_labels
 ```

-Another useful example could be to know the amount of memory resources in use by pods in a specific `phase`, for example `Running`:
+Another useful example would be to query the memory usage of pods by its `phase`, such as `Running`:

 ```
 sum(kube_pod_container_resource_requests_memory_bytes) by (namespace, pod, node)